What are the class dates?

 How long is this session?

-This session will be eight weeks long.
+This session will be six weeks long.
 There are no holidays off during this session.

 Will we meet in person at all?